madshansens/Instagram-API/CONTRIBUTING.md

 - Do NOT look at your changes in isolation.
 Look at the BIG PICTURE of what your change now does to the REST of the codebase.

 - For example, if you change the returned variable type from a function (such as from an `"int"` to a `"string"`), then you MUST update the function's PHPdoc block to document the new return value (with `@return string`), and you MUST also slowly and carefully check ALL OTHER CODE that relied on the OLD behavior of that function.
-There's a command-line tool called "grep" to search for text in files.
+There's a command-line tool called "grep" (or an even better one especially made for programmers, called ["ag" aka "the silver searcher"](https://github.com/ggreer/the_silver_searcher)) to search for text in files.
 USE IT to check ALL other code locations that called your modified function, and make sure that you didn't break ANY of them AT ALL!

 - In fact, ANY TIME that you change a function's ARGUMENTS, RETURN VALUE or THROWN EXCEPTIONS (new/deleted ones), then you MUST update the function's PHPdoc block to match the new truth.
 And you MUST check ALL other functions that CALL your function, and update those too.
 For example let's say they DON'T handle a new exception you're now throwing, in which case you MUST now update THEIR `@throws` documentation to document the fact that THEY now let yet another exception bubble up.
 And then you MUST search for the functions that called THOSE updated functions and update THEIR documentation TOO, all the way until you've reached the top and have FULLY documented what exceptions are being thrown in the whole chain of function calls.